 Pearson HammerandTongs: components

-This is the top spec that Pearson offers with Ultegra Di2 and Pearson’s own Hoopdriver Tooth & Nail carbon wheels, which are clearly ‘influenced’ by the sawtooth design Zipp uses for the 454 and 353 NSWs.
+This is the top spec that Pearson offers with Ultegra Di2 and Pearson’s own Hoopdriver Tooth & Nail carbon wheels, which are clearly ‘influenced’ by the sawtooth design Zipp uses for the 454 and 353 NSWs, both regarded as some of the best road bike wheels on the market.

 For comparison the Pearson wheels have a rim depth of 50mm, an internal rim width of 18.5mm, ceramic bearings, a weight of 1,650g and a price of £1,400 if bought separately.
 Meanwhile the Zipp 454 NSWs have a rim depth of 58mm, internal rim width of 23mm, a weight of 1,358g and a price of £3,200.